amb-lucas/Elementar-meu-caro-Watson/README.md

 The bot is the implementation of a game based on Dark Stories.
 You are presented with 3 murder mysteries and you must interact with the scenario in order to gain more information and solve the mysteries.

 It utilizes Watson to process Natural Language and identify relevant sentences to each of the scenarios.
-The implementation also includes a tutorial so players are familiar with the way commands are processed, options for help, hints and answers to some questions.
+The implementation also includes a tutorial so players are familiar with the way commands are processed.
+Options for help, hints and answers to some questions are also available.

 This bot was graded 100%.